Do You Have This Financial Problem – Not Spending Enough?

 Here are some possible priorities (yours might be a combination)

-• Enjoy life and spend every last dollar.
-One estate attorney’s stock lines to his clients is that the perfect withdrawal plan is to plan on spending it down so the check to the undertaker bounces.
-This theory supports the thought that they earned it, so they might as well enjoy it.
+- Enjoy life and spend every last dollar.
+One estate attorney’s stock line to his clients is that the perfect withdrawal plan is to plan on spending it down so the check to the undertaker bounces.
+The theory is that they earned it, they might as well enjoy it.

-• Leaving it to heirs.
+- Leaving it to heirs.
 How much do you want to bequeath to family and friends?
 Don’t forget that if you own a home, it’s value will be part of your estate.
-Some folks struggle to leave the kids every cent, while others, like billionaire Howard Buffett, have a view that enough is enough (and might be too much!)
+Some folks scrimp to leave the kids every cent, while others like billionaire Howard Buffett think that enough is enough (or might be too much!)

-• Give it away.
-Charitable giving can make a difference in the world and your community, and be very satisfying.
-There are many ways to donate money, from listing beneficiaries in the will and charitable remainder trusts.
+- Give it away.
+Charitable giving can make a difference in the world and your community, and be very satisfying too.
+There are many ways to donate money, like listing beneficiaries in the will and charitable remainder trusts.
 Most plans have tax advantages.
-When there are hefty Required Minimum Required Distributions (RMDs), donating those to charities will help keep taxable income down.
+For those with hefty Required Minimum Required Distributions (RMDs) every year, donating those to charities will help keep taxable income down.

-• Help the kids out now.
-Let’s say someone lives to their early 80’s and have a nice estate for the kids to inherit.
-They might be in their early 50’s at that time, in their peak earning years and nearing retirement.
+- Help the kids out now.
+Let’s say someone lives to their early 80’s and has a nice estate for the kids to inherit.
+The next generation might be in their early 50’s at that time, in their peak earning years and nearing retirement.
 Why not help them when they are younger, when they have the maximum need for extra cash.
-You (and your spouse too) can give $19,000 to each child every year without triggering the gift tax.
-You can give the same amount to their spouse, and their children.
+You (and your spouse too) can give $19,000 to anyone, every year, without triggering the gift tax.
+You can give up to that amount to their spouse, and their children.
 Funding 529(c) plans for grandchildren is also a good way to take the worry out of ever escalating college tuition costs, freeing the parents to save for their own retirement.

 Bottom Line

 In our view it is smart to carefully consider your retirement spending plan, rather than just drifting into it.
-Many people, unfortunately, have to carefully manage every dime just to stay afloat, so they have to carefully budget to a very tight budget.
-But others are just increasing their assets every year and not changing their spending plans.
-If you are fortunate enough to be in that group, maybe it’s time to rethink your spending patterns, enjoying it now, rather than just passing into the next world with a big estate.
+Many people, unfortunately, have to carefully manage every dime just to stay afloat, which means worry and a very tight budget.
+But others see their assets increavery year, but never changing their spending habits.
+If you are fortunate enough to be in that group, maybe it’s time to rethink your spending patterns, enjoying it now, rather than admiring its value, passing into the next world with a big balance you never got to enjoy.

 Comments?